 - Visit the Kakwa Park webpage

-- Download the volunteer backcountry host opportunity: Kakwa Park [PDF] information sheet
+- Download the Kakwa Park backcountry host information sheet [PDF]

-- Download the Kakwa Park backcountry host information [PDF] sheet
+- Download the Kakwa Park backcountry host application form [DOCX]

 Spatsizi Plateau Wilderness Park (Cold Fish Lake Campground)